liquid-rocketry-illinois/RCP-Host/RCP.md

 - 0xFF: Heartbeat packet
 - Remaining codes are not yet defined and can be used as needed.

-### Solenoid Command
+### Simple Actuator Command

-This packet class is a manual request to a solenoid.
+This packet class is a manual request to a simple actuator.
+A simple actuator is any device which is either on or off.
 This command contains one parameter byte, making the total packet length 1.
-The additional byte encodes both the operation requested, and the solenoid ID to address.
+The additional byte encodes both the operation requested, and the actuator ID to address.
 The first 2 bits indicate the requested operation:

-- 00b: Query solenoid state
+- 00b: Query actuator state
-- 01b: Turn solenoid on
+- 01b: Turn actuator on
-- 10b: Turn solenoid off
+- 10b: Turn actuator off
-- 11b: Toggle solenoid state
+- 11b: Toggle actuator state

-The remaining 6 bits indicate the solenoid ID to address.
+The remaining 6 bits indicate the actuator ID to address.
 The target is responsible for parsing this ID and translating it to the appropriate hardware address.

 ### Stepper Motor Command